SkrideOne/cx/rust_docs/zero-*_handbook.md

 ## Conclusion

-The zero-* patterns in Rust revolve around eliminating unnecessary work—runtime overhead, memory copies, runtime storage, or secret leaks.
-Rust 1.90 nightly supports these via new features like `let_chains`, new lints and improved stable APIs.
+The zero-* patterns in Rust revolve around eliminating unnecessary work—runtime overhead, memory copies, runtime storage or secret leaks.
+Rust 1.91 nightly continues this trajectory and builds upon 1.90: features like `let_chains` (stabilised in 1.88) remain available, while the allocator API improvements guarantee that `Vec::with_capacity` always allocates at least the requested capacity and many `std::arch` intrinsics can now be used in safe code【684066008670463†L134-L140】.
+These improvements make zero-* techniques more predictable and safer.

 * Prefer high-level abstractions when truly zero-cost—but measure.
 * Use `PhantomData` and lifetimes to enforce compile-time invariants.